frederic-perez/AmE-dictionary/data/dictionary.md

 __invalidating__ _adj_ _Invalidating people._
 __invariably__ _adj, adv_ _You’ll invariably notice it._
 __invective__ _n_ :six: /in-VEK-tiv/ Invective means “insulting or abusive language.”
 It can also refer to an abusive expression or speech. _Her opening campaign speech was, to the shock of everyone present, filled with invective that contrasted sharply with the expectations of those in attendance._
-__inveigh__ _v_ :dart::four: To give vent to angry disapproval; protest vehemently.
-To protest or complain bitterly or vehemently. _Syn_ rail _The detective had, indeed, good reasons to inveigh against the bad luck which pursued him._
+__inveigh__ _v_ :dart::five: /in-VAY/ To give vent to angry disapproval; protest vehemently.
+To protest or complain bitterly or vehemently. _Inveigh_ is a formal word that means “to protest or complain bitterly or vehemently.”
+Like its synonym _rail_, it’s typically used with against. _Students inveighed against the new dress code policy._ _Syn_ rail _The detective had, indeed, good reasons to inveigh against the bad luck which pursued him._
 __inveigle__ _v_ :four::dart: __1__ To win over by wiles.
 To win over by coaxing, flattery, or artful talk. _Syn_ cajole, coax, sweet-talk, wheedle _The salesman inveigled him so successfully that he paid twice the original price._ __2__ To acquire by ingenuity or flattery: _inveigled her way into a promotion._ _Syn_ wangle
 __inverness__ _n_
 __invest__ _v_ :two::hammer: _The Black Prince could be starved out if the French chose to surround and invest him._